tencentyun/intlcloud-documents/yehe_doc/管理与支持/账号相关/实名认证/实名认证变更指引_intl_en.md

-  2. The global Tencent Cloud website allows you to verify your individual identity with your passport or driver's license number.
+  2. The International Tencent Cloud website allows you to verify your individual identity with your passport or driver's license number.
 After entering all required information, please click **Submit**.
      ![image-20200701205405987](https://main.qcloudimg.com/raw/e17e0dbcdd520678ca688abae18b2c1a.png)

-After the identity verification application is submitted, the Tencent Cloud team will complete the review within two to three business days and notify you of the result through Message Center, email, and SMS.
+The Tencent Cloud team will review the application within two to three business days and notify you of the result through the console Message Center, email, and SMS.